 Prices will vary depending on the path you take.

-Some companies have more kits that are more affordable than others.
+Some companies have more dog DNA kits (affiliate link) that are more affordable than others.

 You might find some kits around the $70 mark but many are significantly higher than $100.

 It is all about value and the results gained.
 Don’t opt for too much of a budget solution where the testing process may be more inconsistent or less detailed.